Fun and Effective Cross Training Activities for Runners – Top 4

 1. Biking

 Biking (or cycling as it is often called) is packed to the brim with a mountain of benefits.
 It saves your joints from the barrage of pounding you put it through when you run, it’s a great cardiovascular exercise, and it also strengthens the muscles in your legs.
-Did I mention it’s fun too?
+Did we mention it’s fun too?
 You get to go fast and feel the wind in your face while simultaneously reducing the impact on your body.
 If you haven’t incorporated cycling into your routine, now is the time.
 So take the load off, Annie.
 And enjoy the ride.

 2. Hiking